kun126/kun126.github.io/_posts/2024-11-08-Population-Estimates.md

 ## Methodological Differences

 ### Starting Points and Goals
-WorldPop addresses a major limitation of prior studies—the dependency on high-resolution imagery, which is often costly and computationally intensive.
+WorldPop<d-cite key="stevens2015worldpop"></d-cite> addresses a major limitation of prior studies—the dependency on high-resolution imagery, which is often costly and computationally intensive.
 By designing its models to work with a broad range of global datasets, WorldPop is capable of integrating both continuous and discrete covariates, allowing it to produce reliable population estimates across different scales, even in areas with limited high-resolution data.
-In contrast, HRSL prioritizes accuracy, particularly in rural regions where sparse populations pose significant challenges to remote sensing techniques and traditional modeling.
+In contrast, HRSL<d-cite key="tiecke2017hrsl"></d-cite> prioritizes accuracy, particularly in rural regions where sparse populations pose significant challenges to remote sensing techniques and traditional modeling.
 By improving building detection, HRSL enhances the accuracy of population estimates in these low-density areas, aiming for global consistency.

 ### Modeling Approach
 WorldPop employs a Random Forest model combined with a variety of geospatial inputs to perform dasymetric redistribution, aiming to capture the spatial heterogeneity of population distribution at the pixel level within census units.
 The model uses recent census-based population counts, redistributing them across grid cells by analyzing the relationships between population densities and diverse covariate layers, such as land use, elevation, and infrastructure.
 This approach assumes that the Random Forest model’s capability to incorporate multiple variables enhances the accuracy of population estimates.